What is the Difference Between Ramadan and Normal Days?

 What Are People's Problems?

-Allah says: "شَهْرُ رَمَضَانَ الَّذِي أُنزِلَ فِيهِ الْقُرْآنُ" (Ramadan is the month in which the Quran was revealed).
-In the Hadith, it's mentioned that in this month, the devils are chained.
-What a great ease this is!
-It becomes easy for a person to do good deeds.
+Allah says in the Kalam Pak: "شَهْرُ رَمَضَانَ الَّذِي أُنزِلَ فِيهِ الْقُرْآنُ" (Ramadan is the month in which the Sacred Text was revealed).
+And in Hadith, it's mentioned that in this month, the devils are chained.
+What a great ease this is; it becomes naturally easier for a person to do good deeds.

 The Biggest Difference in Reward

-This is a very big difference, friends!
-In normal days, if you recite "Subhan Allah," "Alhamdulillah," or "Astaghfirullah" once, it has one reward.
-But what is being recited in Ramadan, there's a difference of earth and sky between that and normal days.
+This is a very big difference, friends.
+"Alhamdulillah" on normal days, if you recite "Subhan Allah", "Alhamdulillah", or "Astaghfirullah" once, it has one reward.
+But what is recited in Ramadan?
+There's a difference of earth and sky between that and normal days.

 In narrations, it's mentioned that in this blessed month, the reward of voluntary acts becomes equal to obligatory ones, and the reward of obligatory acts increases seventy times.
 Subhan Allah!
 What a profitable deal this is!